Mike Toglia Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 16th in the league with a collective 8.6 strikeouts per nine innings.
+- The Brewers pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Brewers have the 13th-ranked team ERA across all league pitching staffs (4.05).
+- The Brewers' 4.02 team ERA ranks 11th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.